 Learn more about the Rainforest Action Network here.

-There are lots of adopt an animal initiatives like polar bears, orangutans or seals.
-One environmental charity asks that you adopt a part of the rainforest.
 For just €2.50 you can adopt 1 m² of rainforest in Costa Rica which helps to protect it.
-They hope to restorate at least 2000 hectares of rainforest through buying it and the active protection the rainforest and its biodiversity.
+They hope to restore at least 2000 hectares of rainforest through buying it and the active protection the rainforest and its biodiversity.

 Learn more about Adopt Rainforest here.